linyuunc/group-tasks/README.md

 **The UniverSante Script**
 It was used in medical education, more precisely in teaching community health.
 It integrates face-to-face and online activities.

-Other CSCL Scripts he introduced include:
-**The Magic Book**
+Other CSCL Scripts he introduced include: Need more details **The Magic Book**
 Used in primary schools following an expedition in Antartica **The Courseware Design Studio**